CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an empty template with no substantive content.
-It contains only generic boilerplate descriptions that could apply to any skill topic, with no actual instructions, code, commands, or domain-specific knowledge about dotenv file management.
-It provides zero value to Claude beyond what the skill name alone conveys.
+This skill is an empty template with no substantive content about dotenv management.
+It contains only generic boilerplate descriptions of what the skill claims to do without any actual instructions, code examples, commands, or technical guidance.
+It provides zero value to Claude beyond what the skill's title alone conveys.

 Suggestions